Vixen | Producer of optics from astronomical telescopes and binoculars

 Refracting telescopes with a two-element objective lens using fluorite or an extra-low dispersion glass are simple in structure that can produce a performance of a high level if not designed for too much brightness by focal ratio.

 That would be not much expensive, excellent in visual observation, and has good performance in photography.
 It would become an astronomical telescope of good quality that you can recommend to everyone, from beginners to experts.
-Among them, I especially recommend an SD series of refracting telescopes using the SD lens.

 (i.e., FPL53, an extra-low dispersion glass similar to fluorite in characteristics, has excellent achromatic performance.)